Polcsak/PBI-Personal-Finance-Dashboard/README.md

 - 📈 **Investment data (XTB)**: Retrieved using a Python script interacting with the XTB trading platform via automated browser interaction.
 - 🛡️ **Insurance data (UNIQA)**: Collected via a custom Python script that logs in and downloads data from my UNIQA online account.

+> ⚠️ _All financial data presented in this dashboard is **fictitious and anonymized** to prevent misuse.
+The structure and logic are based on real data pipelines and tools._

 ### Key Features:
 - Overview of all income and expenses by category and time
 - Net worth trend and cash flow analysis